LorenDavid1/documentation/docs/api-reference/snowbridge/index.md

 - Statsd and Sentry reporting and monitoring interfaces

 Snowbridge is a generic tool, built to work on any type of data, developed by the Snowplow team.
 It began life as a closed-source tool developed to deliver various requirements related to Snowplow data, and so some of the features are specific to that data.

+Snowbridge shows how modern systems are evolving to handle data streams in real time, with low latency and flexibility across multiple platforms.
+Tools like this highlight how backend architecture is becoming crucial even in sectors like mobile gaming and analytics.
+At [GTA Mzansi](https://gtamzansiapk.com), we often explore how scalable data systems power real-time app performance — from in-game analytics to user event tracking — and Snowbridge is a strong example of that principle in action.